 Much as we take care of our diets and health, certain issues do crop up.
-Partly this is due to environmental factors like loss of nutrients in food due to longer distances, overcooking etc. and partly it is because we do not add a wide variety of food items to our diets.
-If we are particularly fussy, there are bound of being deficiencies in the body.
+Partly this is due to environmental factors like loss of nutrients in food due to longer distances, overcooking, etc. and partly it is because we do not add a wide variety of food items to our diets.
+If we are particularly fussy, there are bound to being deficiencies in the body.
 One such condition is a deficiency of Vitamin A. Developed countries rarely face the challenges of rampant Vitamin A deficiency; it is only the poorer nations of the world that suffer from it.

-When the diet does not contain proper doses of vitamin A it creates a deficiency.
+When the diet does not contain proper doses of vitamin A, it creates a deficiency.
 It is a condition mostly affecting children.
 Many kids develop this after a bout of measles.
 Vitamin A is fat-soluble and is made up of components known as ‘Retinoid’.
-There are three forms of this vitamin- retinol, beta-carotene, and carotenoids.
+There are three forms of this vitamin- retinol, beta-carotene and carotenoids.

 Symptoms of Vitamin A Deficiency

 Dry hair, dry and rough skin, brittle nails, night blindness and low resistance to infections are some of the most common symptoms of Vitamin A deficiency.
 Since it is a fat-soluble vitamin, diseases like cystic fibrosis, inflammatory bowel syndrome and other gastric issues affect its absorption in the body.
 Alcoholism also leads to low absorption of this vitamin.

 The deficiency of this vitamin must not be taken lightly as it can lead to partial or complete blindness if not treated in time.
 Children who had good levels of this vitamin in their blood either fought off measles completely or recovered in a lesser duration than those who were lacking this vitamin.